ElektronikaDonBosco/Jetbot-follower/README.md

 ## Set up Jetson Nano

-Go to [this](https://jetbot.org/master/) step by step tutorial with [this](https://drive.google.com/file/d/1G5nw0o3Q6E08xZM99ZfzQAe7-qAXxzHN/view) image.
+Go to [this](https://jetbot.org/master/) step by step tutorial to understand the Jetbot.

+We used this image of the Operating System to make this  [this](https://drive.google.com/file/d/1G5nw0o3Q6E08xZM99ZfzQAe7-qAXxzHN/view) project.
+The owner of this image is the manufacturer of the Jetbot.

 ## Install dependecies and download packages